top of page

-Parenting isn’t about perfection — it’s about presence and when two parents are no longer together, co-parenting becomes one of the most important (and most misunderstood) responsibilities we take on.
+Parenting isn’t about perfection — it’s about presence.
+When two parents are no longer together, co-parenting becomes one of the most important (and often misunderstood) responsibilities we take on.

 Too often, it becomes a battlefield instead of a bridge.
 Parents start competing instead of collaborating, forgetting that at the center of all that tension is a little heart that just wants peace.